minus34/census-loader/README.md

 # census-loader
-A quick way to get started with ABS Census 2016 data
+A quick way to get started with Australian Bureau of Statistics (ABS) Census 2011 or 2016 data

 ### There are 3 options for loading the data
 1. [Run](https://github.com/minus34/census-loader#option-1---run-loadgnafpy) the load-census Python script and build the database schemas in a single step
 2. [Build](https://github.com/minus34/census-loader#option-2---build-the-database-in-a-docker-environment) the database in a docker environment
-3. [Download](https://github.com/minus34/census-loader#option-3---load-pg_dump-files) the GNAF and/or Admin Bdys Postgres dump files & restore them in your database
+3. [Download](https://github.com/minus34/census-loader#option-3---load-pg_dump-files) the Census Postgres dump files and restore them in your database. __Note: Census 2016 data and ASGS boundaries only__

 ## Option 1 - Run load-census.py
 Running the Python script takes 10-15 minutes on a Postgres server configured for performance.

 My benchmarks are:
-- 3 year old, 32 core Windows server with SSDs = ~45 mins
+- 3 year old, 32 core Windows server with SSDs = 10 mins
 - MacBook Pro = 15 mins

 ### Performance